Nearly 80 Tory MPs quitting ahead of General Election in post-war record exodus

 Nearly 80 Conservative MPs have stepped down ahead of the General Election, a post-war record.

-The total not seeking re-election on July 4 hit 76 on Friday, surpassing the previous record of 72 who quit prior to Sir Tony Blair’s 1997 landslide win for Labour.
+The total not seeking re-election on July 4 hit 77 on Friday, surpassing the previous record of 72 who quit prior to Tony Blair’s 1997 landslide win for Labour.

+Housing Secretary Michael Gove became the one of the most high-profile Tories to announce he will not stand, saying it was time for a “new generation” to lead.

-Former ministers Sir David Evennett, Greg Clark and Sir John Redwood and Craig Mackinlay, who returned to the House of Commons this week after his sepsis ordeal, were among the latest to confirm they are not running.
+Former ministers Sir David Evennett, Greg Clark and Sir John Redwood, and Craig Mackinlay, who returned to the House of Commons this week after his sepsis ordeal, were also among those to confirm they are not running.

 Prime Minister Rishi Sunak’s decision to call a summer election surprised many in Westminster, who had been expecting an autumn poll.